Douglas Pedro Sánchez: Cualquier cosa (Any Given Thing)

-Professional Work
+Professional work

 Before returning to Puerto Rico, Sánchez wrote, directed, and edited twenty-eight documentaries for the Channel 11 TV series Tiempo de acción (Time for Action) about the activities of the National Polytechnic Institute in Mexico City.
 He also worked with Arturo Ripstein, Gabriel Retes and other Mexican directors at Churrubusco Studios in the direction and editing of forty-four educational TV episodes produced by the Public Education Department.

 While working with Ripstein, Sánchez met Hispanic film master Luis Buñuel.
 In a brief aside, Buñuel concurred with Sánchez that Él (This Strange Passion) (1953), starring Arturo de Córdova, and Susana (1951), starring Rosita Quintana, were his best films.

 Back in San Juan, Sánchez worked in advertising and public relations before obtaining a Juris Doctor degree from the University of Puerto Rico and practicing law until returning to filmmaking with Sol de medianoche.

 Sol de medianoche (Midnight Sun)

 Sol de medianoche (Midnight Sun) is a Puerto Rican film-noir written and directed by Douglas Pedro Sánchez, starring Pedro Capó, Aris Mejías, Laura Alemán, Xavier Torres, Ana Isabelle, Cordelia González and Modesto Lacén.

 The film had its World Première on November 10, 2017, at the New York International PR Heritage Film Festival where it won the Best Male Actor Award for Pedro Capó and the Best Female Actor Award for Aris Mejías.

 A Gala Première was held on January 31, 2018, prior to the film's Theatrical Release in Puerto Rico on February 1, 2018.

 On April 1, 2018, the film began an 18-month run on HBO Latino, HBO GO and HBO NOW.

 In March 2019, the film won the Golden Dragon Award for Best Feature World at the Ferrara Film Festival.

-According to Manuel Betancourt of Brooklyn's Remezcla, Sol de medianoche is a “pulse-quickening and salsa-scored thriller...
-Steamy and alluring – and filled to the brim with beautiful actors – Midnight Sun is giving us De Palma vibes with its neon-tinged nighttime scenes and its lurid beach-set action sequences.”
+Manuel Betancourt of Remezcla described Sol de medianoche as a thriller with a fast-paced narrative and a salsa-influenced score, noting its neon-lit nighttime cinematography and beach-set action sequences.
+He also drew comparisons to the visual style of filmmaker Brian De Palma.”